mwblythe/typewriter-wiki/today/shipping.md

 * Choose a box at least 2" larger than the case in every dimension
 * Place case into box, filling void space with crumpled paper or packing peanuts
 # Desktop
+It's really best not to ship these, due to their size and weight.
+If you must, at a minimum, follow these tips.

 * Secure the carriage if possible, by activating the carriage lock or moving margins to the middle
 * Put the machine in caps/shift lock position
 * Stuff crumpled paper into the type basket, where the type bars are